jcblaisecruz02/PyTorch-Language-Modeling/README.md

 ### Changelogs
 This repository is a work in progress and I will make notebooks available as early as I can, so be sure to check back often!
+* 04/20/19 -- Added Recurrent Highway Networks
+* 04/21/19 -- Added rewritten version of Weight-Tied LSTMs.
+Switched to WikiText-2 on post-2014 papers.
+Will upload the other notebooks as soon as I finish rewriting.